-The task of undertaking and assessing risk management and internal control effectiveness are delegated to management through the Managing Director & CEO, the CFO and the General Counsel.
+The task of undertaking and assessing risk management and internal control effectiveness is delegated to management through the Managing Director & CEO, the CFO, Group General Counsel and the Head of Risk and Audit.
 Management reports to the Board on the Company's key risks and the extent to which it believes that these risks are being adequately managed.